danehansen/site/README.md

 - Extreme use of custom elements as opposed to a framework.
 - `index.html` acts as the entire site map/content holder.
 - CSS always preferred over JS when possible.
+- No reset/normalized CSS.
+- No overriding CSS.

 ## To run site: